harshu-78/harshu-78/README.md

 ## 🚀 Introduction

 I'm Harsh Pratap Singh, a self-driven Frontend Developer who thrives on building real-world projects using HTML, CSS, JavaScript, and Tailwind CSS.
-Currently learning React.js and sharpening my DSA skills in Java to level up as a full-fledged developer.
+Currently learning React.js and sharpening my DSA skills in Java to level up as a full-fledged Mern Stack Developer.

 > 💡 My motto: *"Learn by doing, grow by building."*